swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 1. `using` has associations with C++ aliasing and namespace management, so choosing it could confuse some programmers coming from C++.
 2. In explanation and semantics, this feature is a *default*, and choosing syntax that states it as such makes that more clear.

+However, compared to `default`, `using` may feel more open for future use to configure things that are not necessarily default behaviors.

 ### Using Swift package manifest-style APIs for specifying default attributes